gvwilson/thirdbit/src/fiction/cloudherd/index.md

 catching himself with one hand when Pillow surged forward.

-Cloud races were as much a part of mountain life as shearing goofs or dancing at the midsummer fancy.
+Cloud races were as much a part of mountain life as shearing goofs or dancing at the summer fancy.
 Young cloudherds argued endlessly about tactics and strategy, traded tips on how to squeeze a little more speed out of their mounts, and felt obliged to have strong opinions about cows